InfoMVyasVDemo/real-deal-1/_slides/01-intro.md

 ---
 layout: slide
-title: "Welcome to our AMAZING slide deck!"
+title: "Welcome to our amazing slide deck!"
 ---

 Use the right arrow to begin!